SAP/abap-cleaner/docs/main-window.md

 Deactivation of rules in specific code places will be lost when the code is processed again (e.g. with a different profile or by opening ABAP cleaner again).

+### No pragmas or pseudo-comments for ABAP cleaner

+ABAP cleaner strives to automatically determine where cleanup is possible and beneficial with the various cleanup rules.
+Therefore, there is no set of pragmas or pseudo-comments that could be written into the code in order to locally deactivate ABAP cleaner rules (and we don't think anyone would want them).

+If you feel that a cleanup rule worsens certain code places, rather than improving them, and this cannot be changed with the options of this cleanup rule, please open an issue and provide some code examples.
+We could then check whether the rule can be improved to automatically determine these cases and create a better cleanup result for them (or keep them unchanged).

 **Continue reading**: [Profiles and rules](profiles.md)